As subjects go, Prong collars are pretty divisive in the dog world.

 Anything pain based is not suitable for a reactive dog.

-Dogs become reactive (largely) through fear.
+Dogs become reactive (largely) through fear or excitement.
 Negative experiences that they have learned to problem solve with looking mighty scary, scare the other dog away, and then safety is restored.
 It’s another self-rewarding cycle.

 Adding in a prong collar and ‘correcting’ their fear (aka.
 A jerk on the leash to suddenly, quickly restrict airflow as the teeth of the prong squeeze the neck, often misappropriated as a ‘mommy bite’ – I’ll discuss that one another time…) actually just reinforces the idea that they were right to be scared of the oncoming threat.